Meet the forest's inhabitants

 Allow me to introduce myself.
 I'm a forest muse.
 I accompany those whose feet bring them to the forest as yours have today.
 Not just your feet, but also your ears, your eyes, your sense of smell, your imagination.

+Let's approach this in a mindful way, as if we were guests in someone's home, or as if we were entering a temple or sanctuary.
 When I enter a forest, I like to imagine a doorway, formed perhaps by two trees on either side of the path.
 I pause at the threshold of this imaginary entrance.
 In my mind, I introduce myself.
 I say, Hello, thank you for receiving me today.
 It makes the moment more formal.
+Don't you agree?
+And then I walk through this imaginary doorway.
+It gives me the impression that I'm entering the forest as if it were a different, slightly magical world.
+Did you also see and pass through this doorway into the forest?
+So here we are in the Sonian forest.

 During this walk, I will introduce you to people who love the forest, who work in it, who look after it, who walk in it, who live in it.